bartongroup/slivka/sphinx-docs/specification.rst

   * - ``PIDFILE``
     - Path to the file where process' pid will be written to.
   * - ``WORKERS``
-    - Number of server processes spawned on startup.
+    - The number of server processes spawned on startup.
 Not applicable to the development server.
   * - ``SOCKET``
     - Specify the socket the server will accept connection from overriding the value from the settings file.

-If you want to have more control or decided to use different wsgi application to run the server, you can use *wsgi.py* script provided in the project directory which contains a wsgi-compatible application (see `PEP-3333`_).
+If you want to have more control or decided to use a different WSGI application to run the server, you can use *wsgi.py* script provided in the project directory which contains a WSGI-compatible application (see `PEP-3333`_).
-Here is an alternative way of starting slivka server using gunicorn (for details how to run the wsgi application with other servers refer to their respective documentations).
+Here is an alternative way of starting the slivka server using gunicorn (for details on how to run the WSGI application with other servers refer to their respective documentation).

 .. code-block:: sh